phazelift/css.js/README.md

 - work with Number values instead of 'px'/unit juggling
 - fetch any CSS value with ease, in number or string format, with or without unit
 - fetch a specific CSS rule, or fetch 'deep' all rules down the hierarchy
-- let the DOM mirror your entire Css object
 - dynamically add/change/remove CSS while keeping the DOM in sync
 - set listeners on rules, selectors, properties, and listen 'deep' if you need to
 - support for @keyframes and @media queries